The Most Common Warm-Weather Lawn Diseases in Kansas City

 When this disease occurs, the patches appear as regular or irregular circles.
 The symptoms being the blades of grass turning yellow to light green.
 The stolons may turn black and start to rot.
 Many people confuse this condition with other issues, such as parasitic nematodes.
-If you don’t take action to control the problem, the blighted areas are going to get worse and spread to other areas.
+If you don’t take action to control of your Kansas City pest control problems, the blighted areas are going to get worse and spread to other areas.

 Call the Professionals for Help

 If you suspect these diseases in your lawn, the best thing you can do is to call Kansas Turfmasters for help.
 The professionals can help ensure your grass is healthy and that it stays that way.